 B] Burning excess calories – Increase your physical activity level by changing your lifestyle.
 Take up an exercise that suits your body and age.
 Exercise like jogging, running, walking, swimming, gymming and cycling will help in losing those extra calories.

 What if I go on an extremely low calorie diet for speedy weight loss?

 A very low calorie diet is the gateway to ill-health.
 It may give you great results in the beginning but, it ultimately leads to muscle loss, fat storage and a slower metabolism.
 In extreme cases it may also lead to gall stones and cardiac problems.
 Consuming a minimum of 1100 – 1200 calorie diet every day is the recommendation by medical authorities.

 If you are already consuming only a 1200 calorie diet, do not reduce your calorie intake any further.
 Instead, try to burn around 300 calories through exercise or any sport.
 Get active by taking the stairs instead of the elevator.
 Walk from office to your home.

 Well, a calorie is a calorie is a calorie… but the calories derived from protein and carbohydrates are considered to be healthier, as a more complex process is required in processing these calories which in turn increase your BMR.

 These macro nutrients also have some very important roles to play in the body mechanism.

 Fat provides more calories in comparison to carbs and protein.
-It is processed in a simple way, making your system sluggish.
+Fat is processed in a simple way, makes body system sluggish.
 The excess calories are easily converted to fat and this results in weight gain.
 [You may be interested in reading our article butter vs margarine].

 Calories remains a common factor of consideration in case of weight loss, weight gain and weight maintenance.
 It is all about how you apply the mechanics of calories.